tlnagy/Crispulator.jl/README.md

 cp(joinpath(Pkg.dir("Crispulator"), "example_config.yml"), joinpath(pwd(), "example_config.yml"))
 ```

-this copies the YAML configuration file over into your current working directory.
+this copies the YAML configuration file over into your current working
-Edit this to change the parameters of the simulation.
-Any standard text editor should
+directory.
+Edit this file to change the parameters of the simulation.
+Any
-be able to open (e.g. Vim, Atom, SublimeText, TextEdit, Notepad, etc)
+standard text editor should be able to open it (e.g. Vim, Atom,
+SublimeText, TextEdit, Notepad, etc).
+If you are using a Jupyter Notebook
+then it should appear under the Files tab, clicking on it will let you
+edit it.

 Once you've made your changes, run: